kmani314/quaver/README.md

 ## Installation

 As of now, Quaver only works on MacOS with the Spotify desktop app installed.
+You also must have the Ffmpeg command line utility installed on your computer.
 ```
 npm i -g quaver
 ```